DiMelnikov/DiMelnikov/README.md

 - :telescope: Skilled web developer with strong background in frontend development using React

-- :seedling: Now I am improving my skills in this direction and and plan to expand them with new technologies, such as Vue, TS
+- :seedling: Now I am improving my skills in this direction and plan to expand them with new technologies, such as Vue, TS

 - :zap: Ready to apply my passion for coding to develop quality solutions.